 - Pick a queue that will provide the required resources

 - Create a job script that includes the aprun command and describes the resources needed for your job

 - Verify that your job is setup for checkpointing (at the application level) if running at scale or for long wall time

 - Submit the job script to the batch system using qsub

-- You can set the enviroment variable 'NOAPRUNWARN=1' to suppress the message: "WARNING: A scan of your job script did not find an invocation of 'aprun'/'ccmrun'.
+- You can set the enviroment variable 'NOAPRUNWARN=1' in the job submission environment to suppress the message: "WARNING: A scan of your job script did not find an invocation of 'aprun'/'ccmrun'.
 This may be due to using another command to invoke 'aprun'/'ccmrun', or the use of a shell variable.
 Job will be submitted as usual, but please ensure your job script eventually invokes 'aprun'/'ccmrun' command to execute tasks on allocated compute nodes."